A fine treat for young and old. One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace. Here’s what you need to know…

 (The zoo has a large elephant enclosure)

 You’ll be relieved to hear the zoo has one or two animals in it.
-All your usual favourites, as well as the bright gemstone in the zoological crown: the Giant Panda.
+All your usual favourites, as well as the bright gemstone in the zoological crown: the Giant Panda (though the current pair went back to China in September 2024 and we await news of when the new pair will arrive).

 See the animal highlights article for an overview of the best enclosures and beasties to see.

-P.S.
-If you like animals, you should also take a look at the Haus des Meeres (a large aquarium and vivarium located in an old WWII flak tower).
+If you like animals, consider adding a visit to the Haus des Meeres: a huge aquarium and vivarium located in an old WWII flak tower.

 What to do with kids